Convex Hull Prediction for Adaptive Video Streaming by Recurrent Learning: RCN-Hull Model

 The constituent units of the proposed RCN-Hull model are Conv-GRU blocks, where each Conv-GRU block is made up of a Conv-GRU cell and a spatial max pooling layer, as shown in Fig. \ref{fig:model_a}.
 At time step $t$, the input to the $k^{\text{th}}$ Conv-GRU layer is the output of the previous layer denoted by $\mathcal{X}_k(t)$, and the hidden state information of the corresponding layer at the previous time step $t-1$, which we denote by $\mathcal{H}_k(t-1)$ and which is retrieved from the \textit{previous state buffer}.
 The convolution kernels used in all the Conv-GRU blocks of RCN-Hull are of size $3 \times 3$ and the $k^{\text{th}}$ layer has $N_k$ filters in each of its convolution kernels.
 The output of each Conv-GRU cell except the last one is spatially pooled using a $2 \times 2$ max pooling window, and passed as the input to the next layer.
 At each time step, the previous state buffer is updated with the current hidden state representations of the Conv-GRU cells of all layers.

 The RCN-Hull model is composed of a series of seven Conv-GRU blocks, having 4, 4, 8, 16, 32, 64 and 64 hidden filter units in the convolutional kernel of each block from first to last, as shown in Fig. \ref{fig:model_b}.
 Since temporal neighborhoods of video frames usually contain highly redundant visual content, each video shot is processed with a temporal stride of $\delta$ frames.
 Thus, the luma channels of frames $0, \delta, 2\delta, 3\delta, \cdots$ are processed sequentially as short temporal chunks of length $L$ frames at a time.
-The inputs to the model for a video chunk starting at time step $t$ are the following: \begin{itemize} \item $\mathcal{X}_0(t)$: a frame of size $W \times H$. \item $\mathcal{H}_0(t-1), \cdots, \mathcal{H}_6(t-1)$: the previous state features from the buffer. \end{itemize} The hidden state information is initialized with zeros, i.e. at $t=0$, ${\mathcal{H}}_k(0) = \boldsymbol0 \text{,} \ \forall k$.
+The inputs to the model for a video chunk starting at time step $t$ are the following: \begin{itemize} \item $\mathcal{X}_0(t)$: a frame of size $W \times H$. \item $\mathcal{H}_0(t-1), \cdots, \mathcal{H}_6(t-1)$: the previous state features from the buffer. \end{itemize} The hidden state information is initialized with zeros, i.e. at $t=1$, ${\mathcal{H}}_k(0) = \boldsymbol0 \text{,} \ \forall k$.
 The model produces its output after every $L$ frames are processed.
-After the final frame of the current chunk, given by $\mathcal{X}_0(t+L-1)$ is processed, the corresponding output of the final Conv-GRU layer is passed through a $1 \times 1$ convolutional layer with 63 filters, followed by an adaptive spatial pooling layer in order to have the desired output size.
+After the final frame of the current chunk, given by $\mathcal{X}_0(t+L-1)$ is processed, the corresponding output of the final Conv-GRU layer is passed through a $5 \times 5$ convolutional layer with 63 filters, followed by an adaptive spatial pooling layer in order to have the desired output size.
 A sigmoid activation is applied on the final output to generate the prediction likelihoods, after which it is reshaped to a $7 \times 9$ matrix, yielding the convex hull prediction $\hat{\mathcal{C}}$.
+Let $\Theta$ denote the set of all trainable parameters of the RCN-Hull model.
+The learning objective is then given by